BaiyangZhang/BaiyangZhang.github.io/_posts/2024-07-15-Constructing-a-Finite-Tension-Domain-Wall-in-4D-Part-I.md

 \end{align*}
 $$

 with commutation relation

 $$
 [A_ {p_ {1} },A^{\ddagger}_ {p_ {2} }] = (2\pi)^{d}\delta^{d}(p_ {1}-p_ {2}).
 $$

-In the decomposition, every thing is defined at mass scale $m$.
-In the paper the creation and annihilation operators are sometime written as $A_ {\vec{p}}^{(0)}$, with an extra naught, it has to do with the definition of normal ordering we choose.
+In the decomposition, every thing is defined at some mass scale $m$.
+In the paper, the creation and annihilation operators are sometime written as $A_ {\vec{p}}^{(0)}$ with a naught, it has to do with the definition of normal ordering we choose.
 If we are normal ordering at some bare mass $m_ {0}$, then we put the superscript $(0)$ to remind us of that.

-We will go to details later.
+Next let's go to details later.

 - - -

-It would be helpful to mention the connection between our convention and that widely adopted in various textbooks.
-In Schrodinger picture it reads
+In Schrodinger picture the field operator reads

 $$
 \phi(\vec{x}) = \int \frac{d^{d}p}{(2\pi)^{d}} \, \frac{1}{\sqrt{2 \omega_ {p} }} (a_ {p} \, e^{ i\vec{p}\cdot \vec{x} } + a^{\dagger}_ {p}\,e^{ -i\vec{p}\cdot \vec{x} }).